anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   Note that a Registrar-Agent may use a join proxy to facilitate the TLS connection to the registrar in the same way that a BRSKI pledge would use a join proxy.
 This is useful in cases where the Registrar-Agent does not have full IP connectivity via the domain network or cases where it has no other means to locate the registrar on the network.

 * Domain registrar: In general fulfills the same functionality regarding the bootstrapping of the pledge in a customer domain by facilitating the communication of the pledge with the MASA service and the domain key infrastructure (PKI).
+  However, there are also differences compared to BRSKI {{!RFC8995}}:

-  In contrast to {{!RFC8995}}, a BRSKI-PRM domain registrar does not interact with a pledge directly, but through the Registrar-Agent.
+  * A BRSKI-PRM domain registrar does not interact with a pledge directly, but through the Registrar-Agent as defined in {{exchanges}}.
+  * A BRSKI-PRM domain registrar offers additional endpoints as defined in {{registrar_component}} to support the the signature-wrapped artifacts used by BRSKI-PRM.

 * Vendor services: Encompass MASA and Ownership Tracker and are used as defined in {{!RFC8995}}.
   A MASA is able to support enrollment via Registrar-Agent without changes unless it checks the vouchers proximity indication, in which case it would need to be enhanced to support BRSKI-PRM to also accept the Agent-Proximity Assertion (see {{agt_prx}}).